RektifyAI/attack-playbook/taxonomy/nft_taxonomy.md

     -    * An attack that relies upon malicious or vulnerable code and uses the trust of third party code.
 This can affect software and hardware wallets.

 -   Man in the Middle attacks
     -   * A man in the middle attack will typically occur when an attacker intercepts the communications between the target and network service.
-Most commonly it is used to intercept unencrypted traffic from trusted blockchain sites and steal a users private key.
+Most commonly it is used to intercept unencrypted traffic from trusted blockchain sites and steal a user's private key.

 -  Front Running Attacks
     -   * Front running happens when an attacker looks at the mempool of public unconfirmed transactions.
-From there they will pay to add a competing tranaction to the top of the list of unconfirmed transactions, therefore disrupting the transaction process.
+From there they will pay to add a competing transaction to the top of the list of unconfirmed transactions, therefore disrupting the transaction process.

 - Blockchain Reorganization Attacks
-    -    * A blockchain reorginzation can happen when a confirmed block is replaced by a new one under the longest chain rule.
+    -    * A blockchain reorganization can happen when a confirmed block is replaced by a new one under the longest chain rule.
 This new block cannot contain the same transactions, so often an NFT can be removed from the ledger.
 Disrupting the chain and NFT sales.

 - Token ID Spoofing
     -    * Token spoofing will typically happen when the unique Token ID of an NFT is spoofed in order to trick a target into buying a fake NFT.
 This will often lead to the fake NFT being priced higher in order to squeeze out more money from the victim.

-- Fake Discord bot
+- Fake Discord ot
-    -    * Trick users into sending cryptocurrency to “mint” fake NFTs via a fake Discord bot which is often times a replica of a legitimate NFT project.
+    -    * Trick users into sending cryptocurrency to “mint” fake NFTs via a fake Discord bot which is oftentimes a replica of a legitimate NFT project.